 CHIPS screens, trains and equips each volunteer to safely support and encourage the children attending our programs.
 We are committed to providing a safe environment for all children and protecting them from any form of harm, including abuse.
 We value diversity and do not tolerate any discriminatory practices.

-All volunteers 18 years old and over are required to have a current Working With Children Check (WWCC), teacher’s registration, or police officer credential in accordance with the WWCC legislation.
+All volunteers 18 years old and over are required to have a current Working With Children Check (WWCC).
 CHIPS also requires volunteers aged 16 and 17 to obtain a WWCC.